The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 Breathing in virus particles is not thought to be the primary way that norovirus spreads.
 It doesn't invade your body by infecting cells inside your nose, mouth or airway like respiratory viruses.
 Instead, it infects your gut after reaching it with food or saliva.

-Generally, it isn’t recommended to wear a mask in a crowded indoor place to avoid norovirus.
-However, it is possible that being near an infected person while they’re sick, or while cleaning up after them, could expose you to tiny droplets of vomit or feces that contain the virus.
-Theoretically, these can enter your mouth, so wearing a mask during clean-up can still be a good idea.
+Generally, it isn't recommended to wear a mask in a crowded indoor place to avoid norovirus.
+However, it is possible that being near an sick person, or while cleaning up after them, could expose you to tiny droplets that contain the virus.
+The particles can enter your mouth, so wearing a mask during clean-up can still be a good idea.

 How contagious or spreadable is norovirus?